 Another image passed in front of his eyes, the girl waiting for this man just as he had seen her waiting for evil spirit lying powerless in her bed.

-He had his hands at the neck of the uncle.
+The next moment, he was at the neck of the uncle.
 There was no God, justice must be done here on earth.
 He wanted the man to suffer.

-No you couldn’t think of two as same.
+No, you couldn’t think of two as same.
 You made them two people.
 The good uncle.
 The ugly one whom your mind later turned into that ugly monster of your dreams separate from your uncle.
 Soon you forgot your uncle ever did such a thing.
 This priest though managed to break through that forgetfulness of yours.

 The uncle screamed.
 And everything went still in the room except for his screams.
 The parents were too shocked to move or say anything.
 The priest had done all he had to do.
 The uncle was screaming and could do nothing.
 The priest looked at the girl to know what she was thinking.

 The girl went to her knees, no longer able to stand.
 She stayed like that for a while.
-The parents who seem to finally have some idea of what was going on, still stood stupefied.
+The parents who seem to finally have some idea of what was going on, still stood stupified.
 The mother was mourning heavily now.

-“No child” the priest reacted to the thoughts in girl’s mind.
+“No child” the priest reacted to the thoughts in the girl’s mind.
 You don’t want vengeance.
 You are innocent of sin” but even as he said it he realized that he no longer believed in God, so calling something a ‘sin’ was absurd “you must save the child in you.
 It is what Go… What is important.
 You must be able to forgive him.”

 The girl didn’t react.
 John wasn’t sure she was listening to him at all.